-Posted information about the Kennecott area can be found here.
-This site has day-use parking, restrooms, and the West Glacier trailhead.
-No overnight parking or camping is allowed.
-This information station is usually not staffed.
-Parking All vehicles must park at one of the designated parking lots near the end of the McCarthy Road.
+All vehicles must park at one of the designated parking lots near the end of the McCarthy Road.
 Vehicle access into McCarthy and Kennecott is for local residents only.
 Free public day-use parking is available at the McCarthy Road Information Station, located a half-mile from the end of the road.
 Day-use and overnight parking is available for a fee in one of the private parking lots located closer to the footbridge at the end of the road.

-Camping & Dining Options There are a few private campgrounds located near the end of the road and some dining options can be found in McCarthy.
+Camping & Dining Options

+There are a few private campgrounds located near the end of the road and some dining options can be found in McCarthy.
 Contact businesses for info.

+Services within the last 1/2 mile of the road, west of the Kennicott River McCarthy Road Information Station P Day Use Parking P Paid Parking P Shuttle bus stop Restroom Phone McCarthy Road Information Station P 1/4 Mile Restroom Phone

 McCarthy and Kennecott

 Kennicott River Footbridges

 There are two footbridges that span the Kennicott River at the end of the McCarthy Road, which provide access for visitors into McCarthy.
 Before parking, drop off passengers and luggage directly in front of the footbridge.
 There you will find hand carts to help haul your luggage across the river.

 Shuttle Services

 Once you cross the first footbridge over the Kennicott River, there are private shuttles that takes passengers into the town of McCarthy and/or to Kennecott mill town.
 Typically, the shuttle runs daily, once or twice an hour during the summer, although shuttle times may vary.
 The shuttle does not operate in winter.
 You are welcome to walk or ride your bike, but be advised that from the Kennicott River, it is a half-mile to McCarthy and 5 miles to Kennecott.
 There are NO Park Service-operated shuttles in McCarthy or Kennecott.

 Lodging

 There are accommodations at the end of the McCarthy Road west of the footbridge and within the towns of McCarthy and Kennecott.
 Lodging on the other side of the Kennicott River footbridges generally provide transportation for their guests.
 Contact the lodges directly to arrange shuttle service.

 ATVs and Motorcycles

 It is against state law to take any type of motorized vehicle across the Kennicott River footbridges.
 ATV access to Kennecott is limited to private property owners and their guests in the process of accessing their property.
 If you've brought your personal ATV or motorcycle, please leave it parked near the end of the McCarthy Road.

 Camping

 There are no established NPS campgrounds in McCarthy or Kennecott.
 There is a primitive camping area with no amenities located about 1.4 miles north of Kennecott town.
 Please Dial-A-Ranger at (907) 205-7106 for camping info.

 Dining Options & Potable Water

 There are limited options for obtaining food on the west side of McCarthy, in downtown McCarthy, and in Kennecott.
 There are no drinking fountains in McCarthy or Kennecott, so it is best to bring your own water.

 Kennecott Visitor Center

 The Kennecott Visitor Center, in the historic Blackburn School building, is located in the beginning of the Kennecott mill town.
-Because of limited services due to the pandemic, the visitor center may not be open.
+Because of limited services due to the covid pandemic, the visitor center is not open.
 For assistance, please Dial-a-Ranger at (907) 205-7106.

 Kennecott Mill Tours

-The only way to see inside historic Kennecott buildings is through a tour by a private company.
+The only way to see inside the historic Kennecott mill building is through a tour by a private company.
 Contact the NPS-consessionaire, St. Elias Alpine Guides, at www.steliasguides.com for more information.